HoracioSoldman/CW2_ECOM/README.md

 ```

 ### 3. Database
 This project uses mongodb.
-Therefore, make sure to have it running in your environment otherwise [Install MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) in your local environment.
+Therefore, it is necessary to have it running in your environment otherwise [Install MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) in your local environment.

 ### 4. Environment configuration